zanedevault/Stephen_Grider-comps/README.md

 This project has a good explainer on how to capture clicks outside of a specific element or component (videos 205 - 214; can skip 209)

 --

+This project has a good explainer on navigation in a React app by setting up navigation without a library.

+--